Andrzej Jakubik, MD, PhD, born 1938, psychiatrist and psychologist, Professor at the Institute of Psychiatry and Neurology in Warsaw.

 Zdzisław Jan Ryn, MD, PhD, born 1938, Professor Emeritus of Psychiatry and formerly Head of the Department of Social Pathology at the Collegium Medicum, Jagiellonian University, Kraków.
 Vice-Dean of the Faculty of Medicine of the Kraków Medical Academy (1981–1984).
 Polish Ambassador to Chile and Bolivia (1991–1996) and Argentina (2007–2008).
 Professor of Psychiatry at the University of Physical Education (AWF) in Kraków.
 Co-editor of Przegląd Lekarski – Oświęcim.

 Only minor and incidental contributions have been published hitherto in the Polish literature on the subject of pseudo-medical experiments conducted in diverse Nazi camps [Editor’s note: the article was published in 1973.
-For a contemporary article and up-to-date research, read also “Experimental Block No. 10 in Auschwitz” by Maria Ciesielska].
+For a contemporary article and up-to-date research, watch The worth of a woman: Compensating the chemical sterilization victims of Auschwitz Block 10 by Paul J. Weindling or read “Experimental Block No. 10 in Auschwitz” by Maria Ciesielska].
 There has been considerable confusion over the various types of illicit activities practised by SS doctors and orderlies, who for example did their medical training by carrying out surgery on prisoners.
 Such actions have sometimes been mistaken for medical experiments.
 Various attitudes have been taken to such activities so far in Polish publications, and in general there has been little or no consistency in the way they have been treated.
 Given such a situation, this article attempts to present a synthetic overview based on selected cases and archival materials.
 It will not be a full picture of all the types of experiments and criminal acts perpetrated by Nazi physicians, pharmacists and orderlies; neither will it cover the full list of camps and sub‑camps, nor even of the prisons in which the Nazis conducted their experiments.

 Pseudo‑medical experiments were conducted in many camps and on a wide scale.
 The Nazis deliberately destroyed the records of these activities, hence the research which is being done today is based on the surviving remnants of the documentary evidence, the statements made by the organisers of these experiments, the testimonials given by victims and their medical examinations.